DanJbk/sandboxPOC/README.md

 - `open the rusty door with a dagger`
 - `clean dust from table`

+Your character might need to be at a close proximity to an object to interact with it.

 ## Future features

-* trade system
+* support trade.
-* two-way interaction update
+* two-way interaction updates.

-more to come.
+* dialog system.
+* ...